acoustic-content-samples/wchtools-cli/README.md

 ### Pulling all artifact instances and deleting local stale copies

-By default a wchtools pull of all or specified artifact types, only pulls new or updated (modified) items, using a by-modified endpoint on each WCH Authoring API.
+By default a wchtools pull of all or specified artifact types, only pulls new or updated (modified) items, using a by-modified endpoint on each Acoustic Content Authoring API.
 The wchtools pull -I (or --ignore-timestamps) option will pull all artifacts of the specified type(s), whether modified or not, to the local working directory.
 Any artifacts that were pulled previously will still exist in the local working directory, even if they have since been deleted on the server by a business user using the authoring UI, (eg, drafts of content or assets, or content items no longer needed.)

 wchtools 2.2 and later adds a new pull option called --deletions which can help with this scenario.

 wchtools pull -A (or specified artifact type) --deletions
   - Is a super-set of -I --ignore-timestamps, in that it will walk every instance of the specified artifact types, ensuring you have the latest copy of each
-  - When finished, it compares the list of what you had started with in your local working directory with everything just pulled from the WCH authoring services, and for any local files that were "not" found and pulled from the server during this pull session, it will ask if you want to delete them from the local filesystem.
+  - When finished, it compares the list of what you had started with in your local working directory with everything just pulled from the Acoustic Content authoring services, and for any local files that were "not" found and pulled from the server during this pull session, it will ask if you want to delete them from the local filesystem.
   - It asks whether you want to delete these local-only files, rather than deleting by default, in case they were local files just created by the developer, that you just haven't pushed yet.
   - If you know the local working directory shouldn't have any locally created files that you haven't pushed yet (eg, it's used for backup only, not for creating new artifacts) you may run wchtools pull -A --deletions --quiet to tell it to quietly (no-prompt) delete artifacts that exist locally but were not pulled during this pull --deletions (ignoring timestamps) session.
   - To create a manifest of the deleted (local) artifacts, use the --write-deletions-manifest option.
 (In this case, the --write-manifest option is used to create a manifest of the pulled artifacts.)